 There was growing fear that we were becoming so numerous that we would soon run out of food.

 Then necessity was the mother of invention once again.
 Scientists began work on a new miracle technique, genetic engineering.

 They promised us higher yialds with lower inputs.
 They promised us disease and pest resistant crops.
-They promised us a land flowing with milk and honey
+They promised us a land flowing with milk and honey and we believed them.

 Then came along Monasnto, a huge multinational corporation that made herbicides.
 They soon turned the whole GM dream on its head.
 Instead of developing pest and disease resistant crops they gave us herbicide resistant crops that could only be grown with the use of poisons, especially their own brand, glyphosate, also known as Roundup.

 They had farmers by both balls.
 No longer could they save seeds to resow next season.
 Now they had to buy fresh seeds every year because they were patented AND they now had to buy expensive chemicals too.
 All to feed more and ever more people.

 But its not just food.
 Its also pollution.
 Every one of us makes a mess.
 Every one of us fills up our dustbins or trash cans with rubbish, most of which (despite recycling) ends up as landfill.
 Many of us drive polluting cars.
 And most of us have a carbon footprint which contributes to global warming.

 Then there is our need for housing.
 More people need more houses.
 More houses mean more agricultural land being covered in concrete.
 In some countries forests are cut down or other wilderness areas destroyed.

 We are not the only species on this planet, nor are we the most important, but we clearly are the most destructive, the most greedy, the most dirty.

 Every time we build a house on a greenfield site we are destroying some other creature's home.